iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 Slug: web-development-and-design-for-the-backend-developer
 Summary: An overview of the front-end development technologies I've realized I need to learn more about and links to the resources I've found valuable in learning about them.

 I've been tinkering with websites for nearly 20 years.
 My friend Hunter and I were big into making terrible Angelfire sites as pre-teens.
 In high school, my dad paid me to make him a webpage for his doctor's office (I used Frontpage).
-A year or two after that, I read Kevin Yank's "Build Your Own Database Driven Website Using PHP & MySQL" and hacked together a PHP backend for a Lord of the Rings fan site.
+A year or two after that, I read Kevin Yank's "Build Your Own Database Driven Website Using PHP & MySQL" and hacked together a PHP back-end for a Lord of the Rings fan site.

 In recent years, I've put together this blog, [shouldigetaphd.com](http://shouldigetaphd.com), and a [few other simple web-based side projects](http://tdhopper.com/about-me/).
 However, I haven't kept up with modern web development, and my projects have been hacked together from boilerplate or templates.
 I've programmed professionally since 2011, I've spent very little of that writing anything close to graphical user interfaces.